rdacorporation/sharepoint-react-app-boilerplate/README.md

 if the above fails, the commit will not succeed.

-> Note: Previous versions of this boilerplate also executed unit tests to ensure a standard of code coverage.
+> Note: Previous versions of this boilerplate also executed unit tests on commit to ensure a standard of code coverage.
-> In practice, this hindered rather than helped development by reducing commits
+> In practice, this hindered rather than helped development by reducing commits.
 > If code-coverage on commit is desired, add `test-ci` to the husky pre-commit hook in package.json

 ## Suggested VSCode Extensions